 What are some other options for an alternative beneficiary?

 Another alternative beneficiary is a trust to hold assets for a person who you deem not old enough to have an asset outright.
 For example, your Will could state, “I give my collection of hunting rifles to my son, Robert Smith, but if he has not yet reached the age of 18, the rifles shall be held by my brother, Daniel Smith, until my son Robert reaches the age 18.”

-Alternate beneficiaries also include trusts to hold assets for person who are special needs and receiving government benefits.
-Though the specific language is to complicated to place here, your Will could state that if a beneficiary is receiving government needs-based benefits, the inheritance passes into a Special Needs Trust, so the beneficiary has the benefit of the inheritance but is still able to qualify for the needs-based government program.
+Alternate beneficiaries also include trusts to hold assets for a person who is special needs and receiving government benefits.
+Though the specific language is too complicated to place here, your Will could state that if a beneficiary is receiving government needs-based benefits, the inheritance passes into a Special Needs Trust, so the beneficiary has the benefit of the inheritance but is still able to qualify for the needs-based government program.